tentaclenotsoft/node-catbox/README.md

 - `options` - An object containing one or more of the following properties
     - `title` - Name for the album
     - `description` - An optional description for the album
-    - `files` - Name of files to add to your album if you wish to add
+    - `files` - Name or url of files to add to your album if you wish to add

 ### editAlbum(options)
 Edit album info

 - `options` - An object containing the following properties
-    - `short` - Short code of album to be edited
+    - `short` - Short code or url of album to be edited
     - `title` - New album title
     - `description` - New album description
+    - `files` - Name or url of files to add or keep to your album, if you do not add the files in the array they will be removed from the album

 This method is very sensitive, so use it wisely.